 Finalist Presentation Notes- students/ student teams selected as finalists will be asked to prepare a brief (1 minute) overview of the project and then engage in a question and answer/ discussion time with the panel of community partner judges.

-Finalist will be notified by email notifying them of their status by end of day April 19, 2021.
+Finalist will be notified by email notifying them of their status.
+Emails will be sent to Team Captains for all team entries.

-All presentations/ Q & A sessions will be held via Zoom on April 23, 2021.
+All presentations/ Q & A sessions will be held via Zoom.